Wondertan/go-ipfs-recovery/README.md

 ### IPFS Fork

-As Recovery follows IPFS ecosystem modularity best practises, it [fork](https://github.com/Wondertan/go-ipfs/tree/recovery) is integrated in a just a few small changes.
+As Recovery follows IPFS ecosystem modularity best practises, its [fork](https://github.com/Wondertan/go-ipfs/tree/recovery) is integrated in a just a few small changes.

 First, it covers DAG sessions
 with custom NodeGetter that can recover nodes on the fly if content is requested but not found.